From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Non-Triviality and Finiteness

 We first observe that the class $\mathcal{G}_F$ ``collapses'' to a single function, the zero function, if and only if the underlying formal system $F$ is consistent.

-\begin{proposition} $F$ is consistent iff $\mathcal{G}_F=\{ 0\}$. \end{proposition} \begin{proof} This follows from the construction of the function class because $E_1^2$ and $E_2^2$ are surjective and the range of $\varphi$ consists exactly of all Gödel numbers of theorems provable in $F$. \end{proof}
+\begin{proposition} $F$ is consistent iff $\mathcal{G}_F=\{ 0\}$. \end{proposition} \begin{proof} This follows from the construction of the function class because $E^2$ is surjective and the range of $\varphi$ consists exactly of all Gödel numbers of theorems provable in $F$. \end{proof}